mwangisam203/fastapi-blog-postgres/README.md

 - Lets users change their password from the account page.
 - Supports forgot-password and reset-password pages.
 - Stores reset tokens hashed in the database.
+- Tracks a `likes` counter on post records.
 - Seeds the database with users, posts, and local profile images.
 - Serves static assets from `static/` and uploaded profile images from `media/`.
 - Returns JSON errors for `/api/...` routes and HTML error pages for browser routes.